 Duke-Leiden Institute in Global and Transnational Law

 The Duke-Leiden Institute in Global and Transnational Law is a one-month residential programme providing a strong foundation for those interested in international and comparative law as well as for those planning to study law in the United States.
-The programme will focus on subjects such as trade governance, human rights, comparative criminal law and American law.
+The programme will focus on subjects such as trade agreements, human rights, comparative criminal law and American law.

 The Duke-Leiden Institute in Global and Transnational Law will take place from 14 June to 15 July 2020 at Leiden University in The Hague, known as the International City of Peace and Justice.